Environmental Health & SafetyBasic Rules and Procedures

 Basic Rules and Procedures

 Safety Data Sheets (SDSs) for chemicals used or stored in laboratories must be readily available to employees.
 The Hazard Communication Standard states that laboratories must maintain any SDS received with incoming shipments of hazardous chemicals.
-If SDSs are not received with incoming shipments, contact Environmental Health & Safety (EH&S) at 335-3041 for assistance in obtaining them.
+If SDSs are not received with incoming shipments, they should be obtained from the manufacturer or supplier website.
+If you still have trouble obtaining SDSs, see the Safety Data Sheet webpage or contact Environmental Health & Safety (EH&S) at 509-335-3041 for assistance in obtaining them.

-In accordance with Section II.F. of this Chemical Hygiene Plan (CHP) appropriate eye protection must be worn when working with chemicals.
+In accordance with Section II.F. of this manual, appropriate eye protection must be worn when working with chemicals.
 (Reference – Lab Safety Manual Section II.F.
 Personal Protective Equipment )

 Mouth suction must not be used to pipet chemicals or to start a siphon; instead a pipet bulb or an aspirator must be used to provide a vacuum.

-(Reference – Lab Safety Manual Appendix C.1.b and EH&S Fact Sheet – Pipetting)
+(Reference – Lab Safety Manual Appendix C.1 and EH&S Fact Sheet – Pipetting)

 Food and drink are a potential route for exposure to hazardous chemicals.
 Therefore, food and drink are prohibited from being stored, handled or consumed in laboratories using hazardous chemicals.
 Glassware or utensils that have been used for laboratory operations must never be used to prepare or consume food or beverages.
 Laboratory refrigerators, ice chests, and cold rooms must not be used for food storage.
 Storage or consumption of food or drink is also prohibited in laboratories where radioactive materials are stored or used.
 (Reference – Lab Safety Manual Appendix A, Copy of Laboratory Safety Standard and Appendix C.1.
 General Hygiene Practices)